-When you act as the primary caretaker for a child, you want to ensure that his or her needs are being met — and that can be difficult when you don’t have parental rights.
+When you act as the primary caretaker for a child, you want to ensure that their needs are being met — and that can be difficult when you don’t have parental rights.

-If you are currently caring for a child for whom you do not have parental rights, obtaining a temporary legal guardianship can benefit you, the child, and his or her biological parents.
+If you are currently caring for a child for whom you do not have parental rights, obtaining a temporary legal guardianship can benefit you, the child, and their biological parents.
 Here, learn more about legal guardianship in Georgia and North Carolina.

 What is guardianship?